brophdawg11/Automator.js/README.md

     automator.automate([ 'right', 1000, 'left', 1000 ], 3, sequenceCb);

+Want to do something at the very end of the entire, potentially repeated, sequence?
+The automate() function returns a Promise-esque object you can hook into:

+    // Run the full sequence 3 times automator.automate([ 'right', 1000, 'left', 1000 ], 3).then(function () {
+      console.log("I'm all done!");
+    });

+*Note:* This Promise-esque object is by no means a full-featured promise object.
+In order to avoid dependencies, Automator has it's own Automator.MiniDeferred implementation that simply implements basic resolve/reject/done/fail/always callbacks.
+If you would like to use a more full-featured implementation, simply specify that implemnentation in options.Deferred.
+The Deferred object is expected to implement the same API as Automator.MiniDeferred.
+For example:

+    var automator = new Automator({
+        Deferred: $.Deferred
+    });

+    a.automate(['left', 'right'])
+    // Returns a jQuery Promise

 ### Async ###

 Want to be asynchronous?
 No problem.
-Any step in an Automator sequence that returns a jQuery promise will cause the following step to wait upon resolution or rejection of the promise.
+Any step in an Automator sequence that returns a jQuery Deferred-esque object will cause the following step to wait upon resolution or rejection of the promise.

     var automator = new Automator();